 Most people in leadership positions do not have a vision of the changes they would like to bring about.
 What they have is a vision of the circumstances they would like to change so that they can feel better in their jobs.

-This a crucial distinction to make and it comes from the feeling that they can’t bring about structural change to their environment.
+This is a crucial distinction to make, and it comes from the feeling that they can’t bring about structural change to their environment.
 They feel that this can only be achieved by their bosses.
 So, although they are leaders, they feel disempowered.

 When they do allow themselves to dream about the ideal environment, the negative inner talk starts to attack them.